CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/Exceptions/data/command-exception.md

 ### Invalid Parameter Binding {#3001}

-At least one parameter is not bound correctly, during either parsing or execution of the statement(s).
+An [Error Code][] of `3001` indicates at least one parameter is not bound correctly, during either parsing or execution of the statement(s).

 #### Message Format